webosose/website/content/en/about/release-notes/webos-ose-2-12-0-release-notes.md

 #### Connectivity

 - ConnMan
-    - Fixed bug related to p2p/findservice.
+    - Fixed bug related to `p2p/findservice`.

-## Known Issues.
+## Known Issues

 - "Google page" icon is not displayed in omnibox.
 - VKB disappears when ENG button touches input.
-- Launcher App has not appeared on the screen.
+- The Launcher App doesn't appear on the screen when running the Launcher by using a USB mouse.